suubbhhaamm/Smart-Library/README.md

 ## HOW TO SETUP
 **In order to run the application:**
 Step 1 - Make sure **MySQL** installed and configured on your system for database.
-Step 2 - For localhost related to database operation **MySQL Notifier(1.1.8 or above)** is needed to install and configured.
+Step 2 - Install and configure **MySQL Notifier(1.1.8 or above)** for localhost.
-Step 3 - Now since we are ready to start so double click on execetable jar file named as "Libraray_Management_System".
+Step 3 - Double click on **Execetable Jar File** in folder to start.
-Step 4 - Upon opening of application create an account by clicking on "signup".
+Step 4 - Upon opening the application create an account by clicking on **SignUp**.
-Step 5 - Enter your id and password and press login now you are ready to go and explore the application and its features:)
+Step 5 - Enter your credentials to login & now you are ready to explore the **Smart Library**:)

 **Note: Make sure that MySql Notifier server is active for the application to function flawlessly**